szilu/cloudillo-architecture/README.md

 ### Revolutionary Global Authentication and Authorization
 Cloudillo implements a groundbreaking method for Global Authentication, Authorization, and Verification.
-This innovative approach allows you to securely share your data with anyone, even if they don't need to register on your instance – mirroring the convenience of Cloud-based platforms.
+This innovative approach allows you to securely share your data with anyone, users don't need to register on your instance – mirroring the convenience of Cloud-based platforms.

 ### Seamless Interconnectivity